Skip to contents

 )

-This heatmap can show you if any settings values were associated with a particular type of clustering result.
+This heatmap rescales all the columns in the settings_matrix to have a maximum value of 1.
+The purpose of re-ordering the settings matrix in this way is to see if any associations exist between certain settings values and pairwise cluster solution similarities.
 If there are any particular important settings, you can simply add them into your adjusted rand index heatmap annotations.
-Recall that the solutions_matrix (and, by extension, the extended_solutions_matrix) is an extension of the settings matrix, so no further data manipulation is needed to add a setting variable as a heatmap annotation.
+Recall that the solutions_matrix (and, by extension, the extended_solutions_matrix) is an extension of the settings matrix, so no further data manipulation is needed to add a setting as a heatmap annotation.

 Give it a try with the code below: